yee-yong/drag-to-reorganize-menu/README.md

 You may drag item to reorganize the controls in this highly customizable pulldown menu.

 This Swift app detects when two or more rectangles intersect each other.
 The logic then determines the final location of the intersected rectangles and gracefully animate their move to the final location.
-The menu hides the top row of controls if there is no activity for 3 seconds.
+The menu hides the top row of controls if there is no user swipe gesture for 3 seconds.

 Here is a quick GIF demo:
 <br /><br />